FilipAugustowski/CPSC354Blog/ARS.md

 function will break such as checking if the player is grounded, rotating the player to where they want to look, among others.
 There have been many times in the past where
 I will create a function that does not terminate to a value or I create a loop that does not terminate and it has actually made my computer crash.
 I find that it is very interesting that these general concepts expand to all parts of the coding world.
-I think the only thing that I am unsure of is how an ARS takes form in a program, does it takes its form in the parser, the interpreter, in normal code, or the systen as a whole is an ARS and together its elements work with one another to justify this definition.
+I think the only thing that I am unsure of is how an ARS takes form in a program, does it takes its form in the parser, the interpreter, in normal code, or the system as a whole is an ARS and together its elements work with one another to justify this definition.

 Sources: https://ir.cwi.nl/pub/29552/1901.10773.pdf (1)